AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

   By default no restriction types are hidden.

 - **:site**.
 This setting specifies the site code for a repository.

+### Other Configuration Options

+The following configuration options apply globally, rather than for a particular repository.

+- **:aeon\_fulfillment\_record\_types**.
+This setting takes an array of record types.
+It allows this plugin to handle additional record types via custom mappers
+  - see below.

+- **:aeon\_fulfillment\_button\_position**.
+This setting supports the positioning of the request button relative to the other buttons appearing on a page.
+By default the button will appear to the right of all built in buttons and to the left of any plugin buttons loaded after it.
+Setting this to `0` will cause the request button to appear to the left of the built in buttons.

 ### Example Configuration